bwgraves/doc-scrape-challenge/md/sleep seconds.md

-# sleep seconds Pause for the specified number of seconds and proceed with
+# sleep seconds undefined; Pause for the specified number of seconds and proceed with
 the next restriction in the list, if any.
 This may stop zombie mail when used as: